AI Resume Screening: How I Scored 6,000+ Candidates Without Reading Every Resume

 For teams that want to go further, 100Hires has an open API.
 You can connect it to Claude Code, any LLM-based agent, or custom scripts to process candidates in bulk programmatically.

-The recruiter's job shifts from "read 400 resumes" to "talk to the 10 best candidates."
+The recruiter's job shifts from "scan every resume" to "talk to the few best candidates."

 5 mistakes that make high-volume screening worse